 The group maintains a tax risk register, which is reviewed by the board annually and outlines the principal tax risks faced by the group.
 The register details the responsibilities of management to control and mitigate the risks within the framework of an effective compliance function.

 The group produces annually a detailed tax overview document, which summarises the group operations and tax risks associated with the group’s activities.
 This document forms the basis for the Board to evaluate and define the overall strategy.

 Dealings with HM Revenue and Customs

-The group currently corresponds with HMRC through its tax advisers and occasionally directly with regard to routine enquiries and tax inspections.
-Given the group has recently entered the Senior Accounting Officer regime, we would welcome the anticipated more regular and structured open dialogue that this delivers to provide certainty over our tax affairs to both McLean & Appleton (Holdings) Ltd and HMRC.
+The group currently corresponds with HMRC through its tax advisers and occasionally directly with regard to routine enquiries and tax inspections and is part of the Senior Accounting Officer regime.
 At all times, the group seeks to communicate openly and fairly with tax authorities and to maintain good relationships.